steel99xl/SimpleStock/README.md

 Gives simple stock informatoin such as price, short interests, and avalible volume averages

-The Python version has the most up to date feature set
+The Python version can give you the most information

-The C++ version is faster but is behind feature wise
+The C++ version is faster but can manage PortfoloiFiles

 # Requirements
 ## General